• pediatric stroke is increasingly being recognized as an important cause of morbidity and mortality

 Magnetic resonance imaging (MRI)

-• the modality of choice in pediatric stroke; the appearance of infarction is the same as in adults
+• modality of choice in pediatric stroke; the appearance of infarct is the same as in adults

 • DWI

-• MRI shows reduced diffusivity within minutes, presenting as a high signal on DWI and low computed diffusivity values on ADC maps
+• MRI shows reduced diffusivity within minutes, which appears as a high signal on DWI and low calculated values on ADC maps

 • a pediatric modification of the ASPECTS (pedASPECTS) score was developed using DWI (Mackay, 2020)